muldjord/skyscraper/README.md

 # Skyscraper by Lars Muldjord
 A powerful and versatile yet easy to use game scraper written in C++ for use with multiple frontends running on a Linux system.
 It scrapes and caches various game resources from various scraping sources, including media such as screenshot, cover and video.
-It then gives you the option to combine all of these resources into the most complete results by using the provided `localdb` scraping module.
+It then gives you the option to generate a game list and artwork for the chosen frontend by combining all of the cached resources.

 Any exported artwork can be customized completely.
 Check the documentation for that [here](docs/ARTWORK.md).